 One of my last conversations on Instagram was with another Christian blogger/writer.
 She had posted within her story asking if others struggled with the usage of social media.
 I thought, “Yes!
 Someone who gets it!” so I responded.
 I poured out my heart in how social media made me feel, how I struggled personally with it, & how if it were truly God’s will for my words or testimony to help another they would be led to it.
 Her response was not what I expected.
 It was honestly the lame excuse I have heard from many as to why they “hate” social media but “can’t” give it up.
 She stated it was hard, & that at times it seemed she was doing it for nothing. but it was “necessary” as a blogger/writer, & she closed with “I don’t expect people to find my blog magically.”
 What?
 I questioned if I insinuated that God was magical… I didn’t.
 So you are a christian, supposedly writing for the Lord, yet you feel social media holds the key for the progress & future of your work?
 Not Christ, the one to whom you are claiming to glorify, the one who’s will this supposedly is?
 I disagree.

 While social media may be a tool, some are able to use rightfully, it is not God.
 But yet, maybe society has made it into a god, I can see that.
 I however will not place God, the Great I Am, in a box.
 His miracles & Word testify His greatness.
 He can & will direct my paths with this ministry with or without social media.
 For me it will be without for it was a hinderance.
-You will see that I have also removed my affiliate links & my donate button.
+You will see that I have also removed my affiliate links.
 I apologize that they were on my site at all.
 I am not here for the fame, the follows, the likes, or money.
 I am not here to type what you want to hear, agree with the world & the false teachings of many, or to claim that “I” know it all.
 I am here to share with you what God teaches me during each season, to be honest about my sin & failures, to grow alongside you, & to share the infallible Word of God with you.
 I am looking forward to this Autumn Season at Autumn Anchor.
-I will close with my final social media post that was written after much prayer & scripture study.
+There may be a time the Lord will utilize social media in my walk, it just isn’t now.
+I will close with my final Instagram post that was written after much prayer & scripture study.
 Thank you Lord for leading me back onto your path, the narrow way.
 Joshua 24:15 will apply to my blog just as much as it will apply to our home.

 “Jesus, I feel your Holy Spirit steering.Kendra Tucker